SeonSK/Console-Snake-Game-CPP/README.md

 # Description

-A simple Console Snake Game using C++, but, with no flickering issues or distance variations based on vertical or horizontal movements.
+A simple Console Snake Game using C++, but, with no flickering issues and distance variations between vertical and horizontal movements.

 # Requirements